This is the second post about this log cabin quilt design – you can find Part 1 over here.

 This isn’t a quilting book.
 It’s simply sketches of beautiful old Chinese lattice windows (along with notes on history and location, etc), printed in the 1930s.
 No dimensions, no colours, just pure geometry:

 I spent an hour flicking through the pages and decided to try a lattice-style layout for this quilt.
-The exact layout I chose isn’t in the book, but you can certainly see that’s where the inspiration came from.
+The exact layout I chose isn’t in the book, but you can certainly see that’s where the inspiration for this log cabin quilt design came from.

 So here’s what I decided on: